-A project information memoranda (PIM) is a report issued by the Council under Section 34 of the Building Act 2004 at the request of an applicant.
+A project information memorandum (PIM) is a report issued by the Council under Section 34 of the Building Act 2004 at the request of an applicant.
 The report will provide information relevant to a proposed building project.

 The purpose of a PIM is to summarise the property information known to the territorial authority relevant to a building project and advise what other authorisations are required for the project other than the building consent.

-Although you can apply for a PIM at the same time as a building consent, it's better to do so beforehand, so you know all the matters that may affect your project before you submit a building application.
+Although you can apply for a PIM at the same time as a building consent, it's better to do so beforehand, so you know all the matters that may affect your project before you submit a building consent application.

 You can apply for a PIM using our recommended method Online Services(external link).